 Work with your child to assess:

-• Was the font size of materials okay?
+- How did the font size of the materials work for you?

-• How were you prepared to reinforce material?
+- How were you prepared to reinforce the material?

 You can discuss this feedback and insights with your child’s teachers and work them into your IEPs for this year.

 Social stories are a way to visually explain concepts.
 I have found it useful for my son.
-Tara at Autism Little Learners has put together several Covid-19 related social stories to assist with the transition back to school.
-There is even a social story on wearing masks.
+Tara at Autism Little Learners has put together several social stories related to Covid-19 to assist with the transition back to school.
+There is even a social story for wearing masks.
 Download them for free here: https://www.autismlittlelearners.com/